 When an application fails, a copy of its registers and memory can be written to a data file, which can be examined using the ANALYZE PROCESS utility.
 This utility uses the same interface and commands as the OpenVMS Debugger to allow registers and memory to be examined.
-Another process can initiate the writing of the memory dump.
+On Alpha or Integrity servers, another process can initiate the writing of the memory dump.